Flux-Floquet instability in fluctuating superconductors: Appendix 4: Dynamical SG response

 \section{Appendix 4: Dynamical SG response}

 \paragraph{Dynamically excited SG solitons and pre-solitons.} In Fig.~\ref{fig:SuppInfoSG}(a) and (b), we present contour plots of the phase and its gradient, respectively, to illustrate how solitons can enter the system through the cooperative action of a small boundary field and strong spatially uniform driving.
 The latter induces an fast oscillating background, over which initial boundary-localized profiles surf and get amplified.
 This eventually leads to the penetration of a full soliton, located at $x \approx 10$ in the shown example, as indicated by the $2 \pi$ phase step or equivalently by the peak gradient response of roughly $2$.
 We note in passing that the soliton, if formed sufficiently away from the edge, persists long after the pump pulse has passed by virtue of its topological robustness.
+It is also worth mentioning that the strongly nonlinear (soliton) regime---in particular, the solitonic content of the final state after pumping---depends on the phase of the oscillating pump field.
+A $\pi$-shifted pump oscillation would result in a soliton emerging from the opposite edge, effectively reversing the outcome reported here.

 In Fig.~\ref{fig:SuppInfoSG}(c) and (d), we show the spatio-temporal phase and gradient profiles for a case representative of the pre-soliton regime.
 Here, in the presence of strong driving, a soliton-like structure emerges out of the equilibrium configuration, which is characterized by very small gradients at the edges and is zero elsewhere, surfing over the (pump-induced) uniform oscillations.
 In this scenario, the localized feature we refer to as pre-soliton has a much smaller amplitude than an actual SG soliton, and it fades away once the pump pulse is gone at a rate influenced by the damping coefficient.

 \paragraph{Damping dependence within the SG pre-soliton regime.} We now address the sensitivity of our SG pre-soliton results to damping, by varying the $\alpha$ parameter over an order of magnitude: $\alpha \in (0.1, 1)$.
 As shown in Fig.~\ref{fig:SuppInfoSG}(e), the time traces of the photo-induced phase difference indicate a more pronounced overall response as dissipation is decreased, with both larger peak values and oscillations on the way back to equilibrium.
 It should be pointed out that, to precisely illustrate the dynamical traits under discussion, here we do not perform any convolution operation on the simulation results, as opposed to what is mostly done elsewhere in this work (e.g., in the main text's plots, oscillations at a period of $\sim 1 / \omega_p$ during the pre-solitonic build-up are filtered out).
 The results' dependence on $\alpha$ is further highlighted by considering the peak response, see Fig.~\ref{fig:SuppInfoSG}(f).
 In this case, we observe a power-law-type attenuation of the maximum photo-induced phase difference with the dissipation strength.
 In general, as previously hinted in our work, the $\alpha \to 0$ limit can be rather subtle: as exploring the full SG excitation spectrum progressively becomes easier, complications to the simple instability picture painted above can gradually arise.
 For example, the emergence of long-lived (for $\alpha \to 0$) breather-like modes can enhance the oscillatory character of the $\Delta \theta_{\rm{ind}}$ time traces, as compared to the mostly positive result obtained in the medium-to-large dissipation range.